joe-mcpherson/plant-carousel-task/README.md

 Check everything looks ok on mobile, tablet and desktop

-With the HTML plant dimentions data table add a button below to swith between Metric and Imperial values (I've commented out the Imperial value column in the HTML) feel free to add some jQuery (or vanilla JavaScript) in js/plant.js if needed
+With the HTML plant dimentions data table add a button below to swich between Metric and Imperial values (I've commented out the Imperial value column in the HTML) feel free to add some jQuery (or vanilla JavaScript) in js/plant.js if needed